gentutu/zenmon/readme.md

 ---
 ### Credits
 * `zenpower` for exposing the required SVI2 data: https://github.com/ocerman/zenpower
+* Aidan Harris (https://github.com/aidanharris) for a GCC-10 fix which I have mistakenly overwritten during a rebase
 * The Braille character handling from braille-lib.h and braille-lib.c have been adapted from https://github.com/dcat/tplot